LegoStormtroopr/legostormtroopr.github.io/_posts/2016-04-06-hello-world-part-the-third.md

 * Markdown is easier than HTML and is closer to how I think as a programmer, so a blog that supports that is great.
 * Minimalism is so in right now.

-Hopefully all this means more righting, especiallally about the work on [Aristotle Metadata Registry side and blog](https://github.com/aristotle-mdr/aristotle-metadata-registry/), but also with other metadata and programming issues I've been tackling.
+Hopefully all this means more writing, especiallally about the work on [Aristotle Metadata Registry side and blog](https://github.com/aristotle-mdr/aristotle-metadata-registry/), but also with other metadata and programming issues I've been tackling.

+For the time being [the old site is still accessible on nearlyfreespeech](http://kidstrythisathome.nfshost.com/), but will be going down in a month or so and I'll be migrating the sandbox projects soon after.
+If you notice anything missing or find any broken links contact me through any of the means in the footer.